NVlabs/flip/src/python/README.md

     Overlapping weighted histogram: N/A<br>
     Text file: `<name>.txt`<br>

 **Example usage:**
+To test the API, please inspect the `flip_evaluator/python/api_example.py` script.
+This shows how the available API commands may be used.
+Please note that not all capabilities of the tool is available through the Python API.
+For example, the exposure map is not output when running HDR-FLIP.
+For that, use the tool or the C++ API in [FLIP.h](https://github.com/NVlabs/flip/blob/main/flip_evaluator/cpp/FLIP.h).

-After compiling the `flip_evaluator/cpp/FLIP.sln` project, navigate to the `flip[-cuda].exe` executable and try:
+To test the tool, start a shell, navigate to `flip_evaluator/python` and try:
   ```
-  flip[-cuda].exe -r ../../../images/reference.exr -t ../../../images/test.exr
+  flip -r ../images/reference.exr -t ../images/test.exr
   ```
-Assuming using the images in the source bundle, the result should be:
+The result should be:
   ```
 Invoking HDR-FLIP
         Pixels per degree: 67